 Review Board agreed) to simply consider the 6 boxes of "Califano Papers," in their entirety, as either assassination records, or "EHUs."
 During 1963, Secretary of the Army Vance was designated as "DOD Executive Agent" for all meetings of the government task force titled the "Interdepartmental Coordinating Committee on Cuban Affairs," or ICCCA.
-As his special assistant, Mr. Califano often represented him at meetings of the ICCCA, and was completely "in the loop" on all ICCCA policy deliberations; thus, this collection is a unique find, and complements much of the contingency planning activities of the JCS during 1963.
+As his special assistant, Mr. Califano often represented him at meetings of the ICCCA, and was completely "in the loop" on all ICCCA policy deliberations; thus, this collection is a unique find, and reflects much of the interagency planning activities related to Cuba during 1963.
 All Califano Papers in the JFK Collection are part of the "198" number series.